 The otherwise immaculately detailed Ferrante book knocked me out of it briefly last night when the narration alluded to AIDS being a topic of conversation in 1980, which is very unlikely, even avant la lettre.

-― I have measured out my life in coffee shop loyalty cards (silby), Monday, 24 December 2018 20:22 (one month ago) Permalink
+― I have measured out my life in coffee shop loyalty cards (silby), Monday, 24 December 2018 20:22 (three months ago) Permalink

 I made a fairly serious attempt to read The White Goddess many years ago, mainly because it was a big thing for Ted Hughes and Sylvia Plath, and I was very interested in them at that time.
 I maybe managed about a third of it.
 It was unreadable tosh.
 Putting it mildly, Graves's gifts did not include a capacity for logical argument or the marshalling of evidence.